OpenImaging/miqa/README.md

 When running the "Develop with Docker" configuration, all tox commands must be run as `docker-compose run --rm django tox`; extra arguments may also be appended to this form.

+When running the "Develop Natively (advanced)" configuration, the shell environment must be set up first with `source ./dev/export-env.sh`.

 ### Running Tests
 Run `tox` to launch the full test suite.